salmonberrypi/salmonberrypi.github.io/README.md

 Monitoring the operational state of nodes is essential.
 Being able to soft reset or power cycle a node is critical.

 Manipulating the boot state and boot devices is essential.
-[New boot modes](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#http-boot) help.
+Raspberry Pi firmware has matured and expanded, and [new boot modes](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#http-boot) help.